 Dogs sometimes bark at unfamiliar people simply because they’re spooked!
 Pups can really live by the motto “stranger danger!”
 So what’s the difference between territorial barking and alarm barking?
 While similar, they have different motivations.
 For instance, a dog who barks territorially is mainly concerned with defending their turf.
 So, they’ll bark at strangers who approach their home, but not at strangers they meet on the street.

 On the other hand, your dog may really just love meeting new people!
 A dog who wants to say “Hi” to everyone, whether it’s the gardener or a stranger at the park, may bark their greeting.
-Greet barking is accompanied by tail wagging, whining, jumping, and other friendly gestures.
+Greet barking is accompanied by lots of excitement such as tail wagging, whining, jumping, and other friendly gestures.
 These gregarious hounds simply want to smother everyone with their love!
 Keep in mind: While you know your dog is saying “hi! how are you!
 I love you!” others might not, so to curb this type of behavior, give your dog something else to do when they meet new people (like the “sit” or “place” commands).

-As you can see, there are many reasons why dogs bark at strangers.
+As you can see, there are many different reasons why dogs bark at strangers.
 They range from a dog’s duty to defend their turf, to a pup that’s eager to greet everyone in sight.
-If this behavior becomes problematic, determining the reason for your dog’s barking is the first step in finding a solution.
+If this barking behavior becomes problematic, determining the reason for your dog’s barking is the first step in finding a solution.
 You can find more information on dog types that bark more or less than others in order to choose the right pup for you!

 Want to get a pup?
 Make sure you do your research and adopt from a local rescue or reputable breeder!
 If you need help scrolling through dogs in your area, try using the app BarkBuddy, where you can swipe right to the right dog for you! 🙂